£40.00

 £35.00

-3TTT Record Strada handlebar stem (or gooseneck if you prefer), hailing from Italy and in production during the 1970s.
-Made from aluminium and weighing in at 252 grams - pretty lightweight for a stem at that time.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Shimano Altus cassette (or cog set, or sprockets if you prefer), hailing from Japan and in production during the 1990s (yet still new & unused after all this time).
+Made from steel and weighing in at 383 grams.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO